 The duties of D&S IFCA are set out in the Marine and Coastal Access Act 2009.
-These duties do not extend to consideration in regard to health and safety.
-Fishers must make their own judgement in regard to their own safety when undertaking fishing activities.
+These duties do not extend to consideration regarding health and safety.
+Fishers must make their own judgement regarding their own safety when undertaking fishing activities.